mostafa-kenawey/dynamic-trees/README.md

   > Include test coverage

+  > Add Gateway URL to config

 ## recommendations:

-  > for the same implementation it's recommended to use a NoSQL database
+  > For the same implementation it's recommended to use a NoSQL database for storing trees in DB

+  > Change caching store to be in caching server